emugdan/BACnet/21-fs-ias-lec/07-BackEnd/README.md

 This module can be used for changes in the graph while the user is online.
 The module provides methods to change the attributes and methods that handle following and unfollowing.

+## run code
+Run "main.py".
+Aferwards a data order that includes all users is generated and the Json-file will be current after.

+To look at the GUI of the graph read the readme of the FrontEnd group.

 --> D LINKS CHAMER USENEH ODER?
 ## Links: